layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 6.34n cedars cultivated in the Bermudas.
 The Bermuda cedar (*Juniperus bermudiana*).
 Endemic to Bermuda and used for building houses and other construction work.
 Also sustained a ship-building industry that denuded the island of most of its Bermuda cedars by the 1830s.

 [plant] 7.36 cassia.
-Most likely *Cassia fistula*, a tree native to India, Malaysia, and Southeast Asia that was being cultivated in the Caribbean by the early sixteenth century.
-Used as a purgative.
+Most likely *Cassia fistula*, commonly used as a purgative.
+It is most likely native to India and Sri Lanka, and its native range may also include other parts of South and Southeast Asia.

 [plant] 7.36 ceiba. *Ceiba pentandra*, also known as the kapok or silk-cotton tree.
-Native to Central and South America, the ceiba can achieve a height of 50 meters.
+The ceiba, whose native range includes Mexico and the tropical Americas, can achieve a height of fifty meters.
 To the Maya, the ceiba was a sacred tree whose roots connected the underworld to the human and upper worlds.

 [plant] 7.37 guava.
 Fruit from the small tree *Psidium guajava*, probably native to Central and South America but naturalized throughout the Caribbean by the eighteenth century.

 [plant] 7.37 guaiac.
-Refers to *Guaiacum officinale* or *Guaiacum sanctum*, both of which are found in the Caribbean.
+Refers to *Guaiacum officinale* or *Guaiacum sanctum*, both of which have native ranges that include the Caribbean.
 In the eighteenth century, the guaiac tree also was known as lignum vitae ("wood of life") because it was used to treat a variety of diseases, including syphilis and yaws.
 Also widely believed to be an abortifacient.
 Both *Guaiacum officinale* and *Guaiacum sanctum* are now endangered due to overexploitation and habitat loss.

 7.37n. diaphoretic.
 Having the property of inducing or promoting perspiration.